apache/nuttx/configs/samv71-xult/README.txt

     7. TWIHS0 is used to support 256 byte non-volatile storage.
 This EEPROM holds the assigned MAC address which is necessary for networking.
-The EEPROM is also avaiable for storage of configuration data using the MTD configuration as described above under the heading, "MTD Configuration Data".
+The EEPROM is also available for storage of configuration data using the MTD configuration as described above under the heading, "MTD Configuration Data".